Lung Transplant Program

 Lung transplantation is a type of surgery to remove a diseased lung and replace it with a healthy lung.
 In the majority of lung transplantation surgeries, the healthy lung comes from a deceased donor.
 Lung transplantations can be single or double replacements.

 In the case of single lung transplantation, an incision is made on the same side of the lung to be replaced while the patient is under anesthesia and hooked up to a ventilator.
 The unhealthy lung is removed through the incision and replaced with the healthy lung.
 With double lung transplantation surgery, an incision is made in the lower chest that extends from side to side and each diseased lung is removed and replaced one at a time.
 Typically, a single lung transplantation surgery lasts from four to eight hours and a double lung transplantation surgery lasts from six to 12 hours with the patient remaining in the hospital for seven to 14 days or longer.

-The purpose of this guide is to provide you and your family with a better understanding of the transplant process.
-The information in this book also will help you understand what questions to ask and to whom to ask those questions.
+The purpose of these guide is to provide you and your family with a better understanding of the transplant process.
+The information also will help you understand what questions to ask and who can answer them.
 We hope that by carefully reading through this book, you will be better prepared for your situation.

 This education booklet explains what you can expect after your transplantation.